 With the GTX 1060 on hand, the Surface Book 2 makes for an incredibly fast machine for advanced applications like AutoCAD and Adobe Premier.
 It can even play modern games at Full HD (1,920 x 1,080) resolution and high graphical detail.
 Don’t buy the Surface Book 2 if you’re looking for a hardcore gaming system or a portable workstation, though, because the power supply can’t keep up when the GPU is pushed to its maximum performance.

 Add in one of the best displays available in a notebook, a solid keyboard, and an excellent touchpad, and you have an outstanding machine for anyone who needs to get some real work done.
 And it boasts the longest battery life of any notebook we’ve tested.
 Note that if the 15-inch format is just too big for you, then you could always opt for the 13.5-inch version — it offers the same specifications except for an Nvidia GeForce GTX 1050 instead of it’s more powerful sibling.

-Our Microsoft Surface Book 2 full review
+Read our full Microsoft Surface Book 2 review

 Should you buy now or wait?